Chorusio/kube-chorus-router/README.md

 ## How it works

-Citrix k8s node controller monitors the node events and establishes a route between the node to Citrix ADC using VXLAN.
+kube-router monitors the node events and establishes a route between the node to Citrix ADC using VXLAN.
 Citrix k8s node controller adds route on the Citrix ADC when a new node joins to the cluster.
 Similarly when a node leaves the cluster, Citrix k8s node controller removes the associated route from the Citrix ADC.
 Citrix k8s node controller uses VXLAN overlay between the Kubernetes cluster and Citrix ADC for service routing.

 ## Get started